ConfederacyOfGaia/Gaia/dms-guide.md

 *I removed dragonborn as PC races, since based on the evolution of the history of the world, using them as a character race doesn't make ense.*

+### Imperial Dragonborn

+These dragonborn wear yellow tabards, with black edging and a stylized black drgon on the chest.
+Because they're basically reptiles, they don't wear anything else.

 \page